Effective Date: January 19, 2023

 • Fix a service issue, provide customer support, and troubleshoot.

 To provide our services, we may share CPNI with our affiliates and with third-party service providers.
 In addition, we share CPNI with other third parties, such as law enforcement, to comply with the law, protect our rights, and protect both our customers and users of other carriers’ services.

 We will share your CPNI with you upon request after verifying your identity.
-Brightspeed may use, share, and allow access to CPNI in other ways, with your approval, as explained in the next section.
+Brightspeed may use, share, and allow access to CPNI in other ways, with your approval, as explained in other parts of this Notice.

 Opting out of our use and sharing of CPNI for marketing purposes will not affect how you can use our services that you subscribe to, but if you do not opt out then we can offer you more services to meet your communications needs.
 If you do opt out, we may still market to you, but the marketing will not be based on your CPNI.

 What are the Rules about accessing my CPNI?

 When a call is made to the Brightspeed Customer Service line, a caller must be authenticated prior to receiving any CPNI information.
 The customer must be able to authenticate by: (1) providing the pre-established CPNI password; (2) calling the customer back at the number of record on the account; or (3) sending the information via postal service to the address of record on the account.
 The call center representative will not be able to discuss any details of CPNI over the phone unless the caller provides call details or has the pre-established password.

 Customers seeking in person access to their account need to have a valid Government-issued photo ID, and the name on that identification matches the name of the account holder.

 Customers seeking online access to their account must have their account username, password or security access code established before they are granted access.